Wade008/T2A1-B-Workbook/README.md

 #### Algorithm description

-Similar to the merge sort algorithm above, the binary search algorithm uses an iterative or recursive, divide and conquer approach to searching for a particular value in a list of values; however, for the algorithm to work, the list must first be sorted from smallest to largest value.
+Similar to the merge sort algorithm above, the binary search algorithm uses an iterative or recursive, divide-and-conquer approach to searching for a particular value in a list of values; however, for the algorithm to work, the list must first be sorted from smallest to largest value.
 Also, if there are duplicate values in the list, the algorithm will only return the position of the first instance.
 Once the array is sorted, the algorithm determines the location of the middle element in the array and checks if the middle element's value equals that of the search value.
 If the middle element is equal to the value, the algorithm returns the location of the value and stops.
 If the middle element value is lower than the search value, the algorithm then repeats the search but only on the part of the list above the middle element.
 And if the middle element value is greater than the search value, the algorithm then repeats the search but only on the part of the list below the middle element.
 Essentially, the search process involves dividing the list in half after each search attempt until the desired value is found (Bee, 2020).

 **Example:** using the binary ssearch algorithm to find the index for the value 10 in the following list ```python my_list = [1,3,5,7,10,15]```